LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part2-grid.md

 ## Contour Detection

 We can finally start looking for contours.
 The de facto algorithm for doing this is highly specialised, so I will not go into more detail here.
-For more information, please see the 1987 paper by [Suzuki and Abe][Suzuki1987].
+For more information please see the 1987 paper by [Suzuki and Abe][Suzuki1987].

-I couldn't find a package with this algorithm (a common occurrence for a young language like Julia) but thankfully the people at JuliaImages.jl wrote a Julia port of it: [contour_detection][contour_detection].
+I couldn't find a package with this algorithm (a common occurrence for a young language like Julia).
+However thankfully the people at JuliaImages.jl wrote a Julia port of it: [contour_detection][contour_detection].
 I copied this code and modified it slightly to (1) better follow Julia Conventions and (2) have the option to only return external contours.
 The code is available here: [Contours.jl][Contours.jl].
-Please note: this is a work in progress.
+Please note: this is work in progress.
 The `fill_contour!` fuction will fail for complex shapes.
 Also I am very proud of the `point_in_polygon` function, which uses a very robust method from a fairly recent [paper][Galetzka2012].

 [Suzuki1987]: https://www.sciencedirect.com/science/article/abs/pii/0734189X85900167
 [Galetzka2012]: https://arxiv.org/abs/1207.3502